Image default

 5. What are plasti and kene?

 The Liutov house once belonged to a wealthy merchant who traveled a lot around the world.
 So when he came back to his hometown he ordered the painters, who decorated his house, to draw the places he visited on the sumptuous ceilings of the rooms.
+Today, the Liutov House uses its ground floor as a museum.
+Visitors can see exquisite crochet lace on display there.
+Locals call these works of art kené.

-You can see on display there exquisite crochet lace.
-These works of art are called kené.
 Koprivshtitsa’s lace is elegant and very solid.
 For the purpose women used silk thread on horsehair.
 The locals called this sort of lace “kené”.
 The town is also known for its carpets.
 The Liutov Museum presents a collection of authentic 200 years old hand woven carpets .

 One of the most current local crafts was the production of wool, or the so-called “plasti”.
 In the city center, near the historic “The First Rifle” bridge, tourists attend demonstrations.
 In the past, wool was treated with hot water and soap.
 You spread a thick layer of wool soaked in soapy water and then roll it until it becomes thick and tightened.
 And then you can produced all kinds of clothes and rugs with it!
 This is plasti!